-This paper is about complete information about forensic engineering major.
-Also, this article describes required skills, training courses and degrees for job applying as a forensic engineer.
+This paper is about the complete information about forensic engineering major.
+Also, this article describes the required skills, training courses and degrees for job applying as a forensic engineer.

 What Is Forensic Engineering?
-What Is Forensic Engineer?
+What Is a Forensic Engineer?

-Forensic Engineering is a major of forensic science branch that can help resolve criminal and legal cases if needed.
-A person who are certified as a forensic engineer can find reasons for what happened related to not-working properly parts of machines and devices.
+Forensic Engineering is a major forensic science branch that can help resolve criminal and legal cases if needed.
+A person who is certified as a forensic engineer can find reasons for what happened related to not-working properly parts of machines and devices.

 What do forensic engineers do?